PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/name_templater/README.md

 vnet_name = format(module.name_templates.template, "transit")
 ```

-Following the values above the actual resource name would be `"a_prefix-rnd-prd-transit-vnet"`.
+Following the values above the actual resource name would be `"a_prefix-rnd-crediblefrog-prd-transit-vnet"`.

 ## Reference